 - a software vendor.

-Regional Alliances fund their operation through membership fees, sponsorship and sales of services.
+Regional Chapters fund their operation through membership fees, sponsorship and sales of services.
 These funds are used to:

 - Host meetings and conferences of the Regional Alliance;